Get notified of page updates

 What does this mean for me?

-If you have metastatic breast cancer that has progressed, you may have a new treatment option.
+If you have HER2-positive metastatic breast cancer that has progressed, you may have a new treatment option.
 Tukysa (tucatinib) recieved approval on 04/17/20 for treatment in patients with advanced or HER2-positive breast cancer, including patients with brain metastases (disease that has spread to the brain).
 Patients who have received one or more treatments targeting in the metastic setting are eligible to receive Tukysa.

 Share your thoughts on this XRAYS article by taking our brief survey